eminn/hazelpy/README.md

-**This project is under development and it's not ready for production.
-Also Hazelcast team does not introduced client protocol with official release**
+**This project is under development and it's not ready for production.**

-hazelpy is a python client for hazelcast.It was compatible with the text client protocol which is introduced with hazelcast 2.2 .
-It supports only Map interface for now. other data structures will be added as soon as possible.
+hazelpy is a python client for hazelcast.

 **Using hazelcast python client**